Updated: Jan 25

 Jumping into this experience was the latter

-For me, it was a reminder to reach out for help.
+It was a project that reminded me of the importance of asking for help.
 It was a reminder to think outside the box and trust my instincts.
-It's not always been a smooth ride.
-The first month, I slept on the floor with the dog + a camp pad.
+It was a reminder to roll with the punches.
+The first two months were slept sleeping on a camp pad on the floor with a dog.
 Without four wheel drive, I've managed to get myself stuck three times - twice in snow, once in mud.
 My radiator started leaking in west Texas on Easter Sunday.
-My transmission ate shit on a highway interchange outside of Boston during a summer heat wave.
+I busted my transmission line on a highway interchange outside of Boston during a triple-digit heat wave.
 Vanlife has included its own challenges, but it's allowed me to say yes to so many opportunities.
 It's allowed to simplify and focus on what's most important to me.

-This year, I was able to work in California, Colorado, Texas, Vermont, Massachusetts, Maine, Rhode Island, and Ohio.
+This year, I was able to work in California, Colorado, Texas, Vermont, Massachusetts, Maine, + Ohio.
 I've met more kind people than I ever imaged.
-I've learned for mentors, and am reminded to stay open and loving.
+I've learned from amazing mentors + friends.
+And I'm constantly reminded to stay open + present.

 I look forward to another year, with many safe passages, and another year capturing important moments for amazing people.